EnderLocke/pyespn/README.md

 # espn-api
-work in progress for hitting hidden espn api, right now there is nfl and nba functions, stay tuned for more
+work in progress for hitting hidden espn api

 i am not affiliated with espn